senpy-club/api-worker/src/index.rst

     - /: Index page, a mirror of /v2 (you are here)

 - /v2
-    - /github: GitHub API mirror for https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books
+    - /github: GitHub API mirror for the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
     - /languages: A list of all languages that appear in the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
     - /language/:language: A list of all images that are labeled under the language, ":language", in the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
+    - /random: A random image from the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository

 Notes
 -----